tel4vn/pitel-ui-kit/README.md

 > Pitel UI Kit requires flutter version 3.38.1, dart version 3.10.0

 - **Setup to wake up app**: please follow guide in [here](https://github.com/tel4vn/flutter-pitel-voip/blob/main/PUSH_NOTIF.md) to setting push notification (FCM for android), Pushkit (for IOS).

+- In `lib/constants/constants.dart` fill your infomation from your `SIP ACCOUNT DOMAIN.pdf` to run example.
-- In file `firebase_options.dart`, fill information from your google_service.json
+- In file `firebase_options.dart`, fill your infomation from your google_service.json

 ```dart
   // Replace information from your google_service.json